 “I chose to set up my company at the park for all the wrong reasons”, confessed an overseas manager who had to deal with the repercussions of setting up a company in China in a location that proved problematic and provided no strategic benefits.
 “It looked promising at first – top-level facilities, free rent, tax benefits and more – but in the end, I learned that everything comes at a price.”

-What are industrial parks in China, how are they different than industrial parks elsewhere, and what do you need to know before setting up your company in one of them?
+What are industrial parks in China, how are they different than industrial parks elsewhere, what are the benefits of industrial parks in China, and what do you need to know before setting up your company in one of them?
 Keep reading to find out.

 Industrial Parks in China – Promises and Disappointments

 Therefore, it is crucial to conduct detailed research before choosing an industrial park.
-It is important to keep in mind that not all benefits can be utilized: loans must be paid back, and grant money may run out before you meet your milestones (in certain cases, it must be paid back, as well).
+It is important to keep in mind that not all the benefits of industrial parks in China can be utilized: loans must be paid back, and grant money may run out before you meet your milestones (in certain cases, it must be paid back, as well).
 Getting blinded by benefits that look great on paper – without understanding their true meaning – is dangerous.

 If you’re thinking about setting up a company in China in any industrial park, here are several aspects you must examine before making your decision: